tailorsmit/django_assignment/Readme.txt

 Step 1: pip install virtualenv      # To install virtualenv binary command Step 2: virtualenv venv             # To create separate virtual environment for our project.
-Step 3: source ./venv/bin/activate  # To activate virtual enviroment.
+Step 3: source ./venv/bin/activate  # To activate virtual environment.
 Step 4: pip install django          # To install django in out project.

-Now, we have django instlled.
+Now, we have django installed.
 Let's go and configure project dependency.

 just copy below line to Install & use django_rest_framework